 -

-Accountants play an important role in society.
-This course examines their role through an in-depth study of accounting ethics, professionalism, and the public interest.
-Students learn about and analyze the history of the profession; the legal and ethical responsibilities of the profession; important legislation that has impacted the profession and the practice of accounting, particularly auditing; and the current environment in which accountants and auditors work.
-The course also exposes students to moral reasoning and ethical decision-making.
-It encourages students to adopt the objectivity, integrity, and ethical standards necessary to serve society as an accounting professional.
+Accountants and the accounting profession play an important role in society.
+The role is examined through an-in-depth study of accounting ethics, professionalism, and the public interest.
+Students learn about and analyze the history, legal, and ethical responsibilities of professionals and the profession.
+The course also will expose students to stakeholder theory and global sustainability issues.
+Major ethical theories are introduced and analyzed before applying them to ethical and justice issues, moral reasoning, and ethical decision making.
+Students are encouraged to adopt the objectivity, integrity, and ethical standards necessary to serve society as an accounting professional.

 -